 Unfortunately, some soil types are more prone to soil compaction than others – why is that so unfortunate, you’re wondering?
 DFW’s soils are predominantly clay, and clay-heavy soil is much more prone to being compacted.
 The individual solid particles that make clay soil are so tiny that they are much more susceptible to being pushed tightly together.

-Not sure if your soil is clay?
-You can always consult with a professional lawn care company near you to find out your soil type.
 However, there are also some common indicators that you can look for on your own.

 You may have clay soil if: